hitesh920/deploy-mirror-leech-bot/README.md

 ## Enable The Use Of Serive Accounts For Our Mirror Bot
 - Zip the accounts folder.
-- Goto your extracted repo folder, right click on the accounts folder then then zip the accounts folder using `7zip` software.
+- Goto your extracted repo folder, right click on the accounts folder then zip the accounts folder using `7zip` software.

 ![image](https://user-images.githubusercontent.com/77688759/162178293-3d849de2-3eab-47ee-8496-d823d1a2caad.png)